Lead is Affecting Drinking Water

 While Flint, Michigan’s abysmal lead levels have been in the spotlight, USA TODAY reported that the cause of Flint’s contamination is due to “old lead service lines that deliver water to homes, plus interior plumbing containing lead – is a common problem for tens of millions of homes mostly built before 1986.”

-The issues in Flint led to many cities have begun more rigorously testing their water.
+The issues in Flint led to many cities more rigorously testing their water.
 In November of 2016 The City of Chicago shut down 445 public drinking fountains, which were found to have lead levels exceeding the EPA’s “action level” standard.

 Lead In Your System